vinhta1/Obsidian-Repository/SCCoM/Cases and Episodes/Blood in the Alleys.md

 - Cackle wildly when eating flesh.
 - Thrash when their morals are appealed to or when they hear something they don't want to.
 - Their eyes dart, their ears perk up, the nostrils flare as they recognize fresh meat is nearby.
-- Secure themselves, look  and inhale deeply and sharply.
+- Secure themselves, look up, and inhale deeply and sharply after giggling.

+### Tzitzimitl